Max Verstappen's Red Bull battling three-headed threat as F1 season hits midpoint | TSN

 With five different winners in the last seven races, it is clear that it is no longer a foregone conclusion that Red Bull will sweep up most of the victories.

 Verstappen still commands a healthy lead on 255 points, with McLaren’s Lando Norris in second with 171.
-But the Dutch driver is now facing fast challengers from three different teams when you include the Ferrari’s of Charles Leclerc and Carlos Sainz.
+But the Dutch driver is facing fast challengers from three different teams when you include the Ferraris of Charles Leclerc and Carlos Sainz.

-Verstappen acknowledged that the gap between his car and the best of rest has largely disappeared.
+Verstappen acknowledged that the gap between his car and the best of the rest has largely disappeared.

 “The last few races we’ve not been the quickest car, so I don’t expect that to suddenly now be any different,” said Verstappen, who has won here the past two years.

-“Of course we will bring upgrades, hopefully that will give it a good boost, but at the moment just one to try and see how that will work this weekend.”
+“Of course we will bring upgrades, hopefully that will give it a good boost, but at the moment just want to try and see how that will work this weekend.”

 “I’m the first one that is not satisfied with the past races, with the past results, and I’m the one that wants to get back to our top form. that’s the main objective for us this weekend,” Pérez said.

-Norris has had a very fast car over the recent races and has lamented not scoring a second career win after coming out on top at Miami in May.
+Norris has had a very fast car recently and has lamented not scoring a second career win after coming out on top at Miami in May.
 He was in the running for victory in Canada, Spain and Britain before coming up short.

-“We’re still learning from these things.
-It’s better than later on when we probably have even more chances to do so,” Norris said.
-“It hurts and I think, those tough times, you’re going to experience at certain times and certain points.”
+“We’re still learning from these things,” Norris said.
+“It hurts, those tough times.”

 The Hungarian GP marks the start of the second half of the season.
 Qualifying is on Saturday for Sunday’s race.